 This photo tutorial over at Indie House was great for just looking through the project before starting my own.

-From this post over at Pink Chalk Studio, I was inspired to add magnetic snap closure to the bag – and her post is very insightful, so definitely also worth a read before starting.
+From a post over at Pink Chalk Studio (update: no longer online), I was inspired to add magnetic snap closure to the bag – and her post is very insightful, so definitely also worth a read before starting.

 Now, while I’m really happy with the bag in terms of shape, size, the way it came together, etc. – I’m equally unhappy with my choice of fabric.
 I don’t know what happened – I knew it already while I was putting it together.